 Pa.
 Court Allows 'Any Breath' Asbestos Testimony To Stand

-Law360, Philadelphia (February 15, 2013, 3:50 PM EST) -- The Pennsylvania Superior Court on Thursday upheld a nearly $1 million judgment against a welding products company in an asbestos injury case, ruling that the court rightly admitted expert testimony supporting the theory that any asbestos exposure is a contributing factor to asbestos-related disease.
+By Matt Fair (February 15, 2013, 3:50 PM EST) -- The Pennsylvania Superior Court on Thursday upheld a nearly $1 million judgment against a welding products company in an asbestos injury case, ruling that the court rightly admitted expert testimony supporting the theory that any asbestos exposure is a contributing factor to asbestos-related disease.

 A three-judge superior court panel rejected an appeal by the Lincoln Electric Co. seeking a new trial or modified verdict based claims that testimony from the plaintiff's causation expert was inadmissible under the standard set by the Pennsylvania Supreme Court's landmark May decision in Betz v.
 Pneumo Abex LLC rejecting the "any breath" theory.

 In the legal profession, information is the key to success.
 You have to know what’s happening with clients, competitors, practice areas, and industries.
 Law360 provides the intelligence you need to remain an expert and beat the competition.

 Access to case data within articles (numbers, filings, courts, nature of suit, and more.)

 Access to attached documents such as briefs, petitions, complaints, decisions, motions, etc.

 Create custom alerts for specific article and case topics and so much more!